khoj-ai/khoj/documentation/docs/features/voice-chat.md

 ## Voice Response

+If you send a voice message, Khoj will automatically respond back with a voice message.
-When you get a response from Khoj, you can click on the speaker icon to hear the response.
-This feature is available only on the web view right now.
+You can also click on the speaker icon next to any message to hear it out loud.
+The voice response feature is available only on the web view right now.

 ![Speaker Icon](/img/speaker_icon.png)